ejc58/Hill_RTS-s_immune_development_code/README.md

 3. Follow RStudio's guide to pull this project from GitHub

+4. Install the packages, by running the following in RStudio console: `packrat::status()` and `packrat::restore()`

-4. Knit the accompanying Rmd files
+5. Knit the accompanying Rmd files

 ## Additional considerations